-“This,” I thought as my skis floated through another silent turn of pillow soft snow, “is exactly what I’d traveled across country for.”
+“This,” I thought as my skis floated through another silent turn of pillow soft snow, “is exactly what I’d traveled across the country for.”

 I continued lapping the mountain’s front side through lunch.

 Due to the bright white fog, I avoided the open bowls and instead stuck to the main trails like Toni Matt and Inspiration.
-Eventually, I veered off into the frontside blacks of Little Bavaria and Powder bowl, where I was reminded of the glorious powder conditions.
+Eventually, I veered off into the frontside blacks of Little Bavaria and Powder Bowl, where I was reminded of the glorious powder conditions.
 (Not to mention, my rustiness in skiing those conditions…)

 With snow this nice, I decided eating was for the birds, and skied right through lunch and into another highlight of the trip – my one o’clock group ski lesson.

 An advanced ski lesson at Whitefish